egovernment/egovernment.github.io/_how-to/part-b/205-configure-the-reject-file-feature-to-a-role.markdown

 7. Create a form pointing to the route you defined in point 4.
 8. It is strongly encouraged to create the dialog which asks for `rejectionReason` before the form is submitted (see the example for implementation details).

+**Note:** It is mandatory to set `rejectionReason` property on the processing step while rejecting a file.
+If not using a dialog for the official user, set it in the rejection controller.

 ## Example